paulwib/minimal-react-app/README.md

 # Minimal React App

-This is intended as the most minimal way to get started with React using Typescript.
+This is intended as a minimal way to get started with React using Typescript.
 It aims to be much lighter weight than [create-react-app][] and is focused on basic config and compilation, for example it has no opinions about linting, testing, deployment or monitoring.

+This version uses `rspack`, a `webpack` compatible alternative written in Rust.
+It aims to have better performance, but in this minimal project there is no measurable differnce.

 ## Get started